FuelLabs/sway/docs/slides/dbg.md

 And `syscall_write` is very similar to `write(2)` (https://man7.org/linux/man-pages/man2/write.2.html), but instead of calling an actual `syscall`, we use `ecal` with the first argument as 1000.

-We reserved [0, 1000), to the VM team; [1000, 2000) to the compiler team; And [2000, 3000) to the tooling team.
-So we can avoid a program having different behavior depending on the interpreter configuration.
+We reserved [0, 1000), for the VM, [1000, 2000) for the compiler and [2000, 3000) for the tooling purposes.
+This way, we can avoid a program having different behavior depending on the interpreter configuration.

 So far, only 1000 is used.